What is a joint use arrangement of school facilities?

 Can I partner with another entity for the joint use facility?

-Yes, however the application needs to be submitted by one entity, with the partners noted in the application.
+Yes, however the application needs to be submitted by one entity and partners noted in the application.

 If I partner with another entity, will the licence be between my organisation and the department?

-The licence (and heads of agreement) will be with the main contributor, unless the partner entity is a Council.
-If Council, the licence will be between the department and Council.
+The licence (and Heads of Agreement) will be with the main contributor unless the partner entity is a Council.
+If a Council, the licence will be between the department and the Council.

 If my funding consists of grant contributions who is responsible for the grant reporting?